ECB's Villeroy tells Facebook that Libra faces tough scrutiny

-LONDON (Reuters) - European Central Bank board member Francois Villeroy de Galhau said on Tuesday that “stablecoins” like Facebook’s Libra highlight gaps in rules and the media giant’s project faced a tough regulatory approach.
+LONDON (Reuters) - European Central Bank board member Francois Villeroy de Galhau said on Tuesday that “stablecoins” like Facebook’s Libra highlight gaps in rules and the media giant’s payments project faced a tough regulatory approach.

 Facebook’s planned Libra is the most well-known of the stablecoins, cryptocurrencies backed by assets such as traditional money deposits, short-term government securities or gold.